Restarting the Notion Application: A Step-by-Step Guide

 macOS users can restart Notion using either of these methods:

-Locate the Notion icon in your Dock or Applications folder.
-Right-click (or control-click) the icon and choose Quit to close the application.
+Locate the Notion icon in your Dock or find it in the Applications folder via Finder.
+Right-click (or control-click) the icon and select Quit to close the application.
 Then, click the icon again to re-open Notion.

 If you have difficulty closing Notion via the Dock, open Activity Monitor from Applications > Utilities.
-In the Activity Monitor window, find "Notion" in the list of processes.
-Select it and click the X button in the toolbar, then confirm that you want to quit the application.
-Once Notion has closed, launch it again through your preferred method.
+In the Activity Monitor window, find "Notion" in the list of processes, select it, and click the X button in the toolbar to force quit the application.
+Once Notion is closed, launch it again through your preferred method.

 Restarting Notion on iOS

-For iPhone and iPad users, follow these steps:
+For iPhone and iPad users, these steps can help restart Notion and resolve temporary issues:

-Double-click the Home button or swipe up from the bottom of the screen (for newer models without a Home button) to open the App Switcher.
-Locate the Notion app preview and swipe it away to force close the app.
-Afterwards, re-open Notion from your Home screen.
+Double-click the Home button or, for models without a Home button, swipe up from the bottom of the screen to open the App Switcher.
+Locate the Notion app preview and swipe it away to force close it.
+Afterwards, open Notion again from your Home screen.

-If a force close does not resolve the issue, restart your iOS device.
+If force closing the app does not resolve the issue, try restarting your device.
 Press and hold the power button (or the top/side button, depending on your model) until the power off slider appears.
 Slide to power off the device.
-Once the device shuts down completely, press and hold the power button again until the Apple logo appears, then open Notion.
+Once the device shuts down completely, press and hold the power button again until the Apple logo appears, then re-open Notion.

 Restarting Notion on Android